Virtual Light: Plot summary

 Eventually, the plot climaxes when Rydell, Loveless, Warbaby, Orlovsky, and Svobodov all catch up with Chevette.
-The cops want the glasses, as does Rydell.
-Realizing the inherent danger of the situation, Rydell is forced to decide whom to side with.
-He decides to fight off Orlovsky and Svobodov and shirk his agreement with Warbaby.
-Instead, Rydell runs off with Chevette, and they embark upon a wild and treacherous journey in which they must remain one step ahead of their enemies, who have all the advantages of wealth and technology on their side.
-A subplot also focuses on a romantic relationship between Chevette and Rydell, which is initially restricted because of the nature of their circumstances, but is eventually allowed to flourish.
+Rydell escapes the scene with Chevette, and they flee their enemies, who have all the advantages of wealth and technology on their side.
+A subplot also focuses on a romantic relationship between Chevette and Rydell.

 Another subplot focuses on a Japanese sociologist named Shinya Yamazaki, who is currently studying the bridge dwellers and the history of their settlement.
-The subplot largely focuses on his interactions with Skinner, an old man who lives in a shack high atop one of the bridge's support pylons, who happens to share his home with Chevette.
+The subplot largely focuses on his interactions with Skinner, an old man who lives in a shack high atop one of the bridge's support pylons, and shares this home with Chevette.

 Setting

 The setting is California in 2006, part of a dystopian world where the middle class has essentially evaporated leaving only multinational corporations and their exorbitantly rich elite and the poor who are mostly security officers, couriers, or otherwise work in minor service positions.
 Many of the poor live illegally and entirely outside the normal economy in places like The Bridge engaged in dubious enterprises such as theft, drugs, weapons, gambling, prostitution, and operation of unlicensed restaurants and doctor's offices.
 Others pursue livelihood in innocuous yet unregulated commerce such as by running antique shops and barbershops.

+For the bike messengers, Gibson drew on the bicycle zine Mercury Rising, as mentioned in the book’s acknowledgements.
+In an interview in Boing Boing, Gibson said, “I got everything I know about being a bike messenger from Mercury Rising, which is a fanzine put out by the San Francisco Bike Messenger's Association.”